prajjwal531/AMAZON-AWS/Readme.md

 ### Prerequisites

-In-order for this application to work, we need boto3 and ansible installed on client machine. you can install them by using following commands.
+In-order for this application to work, we need boto3, ansible and python yaml installed on client machine. you can install them by using following commands.

 ```